MartinThoma/MartinThoma.github.io/content/2013-07-08-data-backup-strategies.md

 <h2>Online Services</h2>
 I want to back up one computer with at least 200 GB which I don't need to access often and 10 GB that need to access often.

-A backup service should include software, that ...
+A backup service should include software, that …
 <ul>
-  <li>... allows me to configurate upload / dowload bandwidth limts</li>
+  <li>… allows me to configurate upload / dowload bandwidth limts</li>
-  <li>... should integrate into my <abbr title="operating system">os</abbr> in such a way that it feels like using a hard disk</li>
+  <li>… should integrate into my <abbr title="operating system">os</abbr> in such a way that it feels like using a hard disk</li>
-  <li>... lets me upload files of sizes up to 5 GB</li>
+  <li>… lets me upload files of sizes up to 5 GB</li>
-  <li>... uploads in background automatically as soon as my notebook gets an internet connection</li>
+  <li>… uploads in background automatically as soon as my notebook gets an internet connection</li>
-  <li>... uploads only parts of files, if only parts changed</li>
+  <li>… uploads only parts of files, if only parts changed</li>
-  <li>... starts uploading as soon as a file changed</li>
+  <li>… starts uploading as soon as a file changed</li>
-  <li>... creates checksums and compares them to check if files were correctly uploaded</li>
+  <li>… creates checksums and compares them to check if files were correctly uploaded</li>
 </ul>

 A version control would be great, but that's a feature I don't expect.
 Also a possibility to share content (single files with a code) would be great, but I don't know if any of those services offers that.